Skip to main content

 Here’s why you should consider making charitable giving part of any business exit plan.

 Business owners are looking for different and innovative ways to give.
-One of those ways includes mixing charitable giving with their business exit plan, which can include selling business or private stock.
+One of those ways includes mixing charitable giving with their business exit plan, which can include donating business or private stock.

 The best time for business owners to maximize their gift is usually at the time of sale or transfer of a business.
 These are most likely the largest taxable events in a business owner’s lifetime.